 As of 2015, CI maintains four separate Scheme Development Centers (SDCs) across the United States.
 Upon determining that identity theft may have occurred, the SDC will refer the case to a CI field office for further investigation.
 Then, if CI personnel can gather sufficient evidence, CI will refer the case to the Department of Justice for prosecution.

 As specified in Internal Revenue Manual section 18.104.22.168.11.1, it is IRS policy not to pursue identity theft as a “stand-alone violation.”
 However, this is bad news for defendants because identity theft is usually charged alongside additional offenses, frequently money laundering or conspiracy.
 As a result, identity theft investigations typically involve multiple felonies.

 The IRS keeps public statistical records of its identity theft investigations – and their eventual outcomes.
 The IRS reports the following data for fiscal years 2012 through 2014:

 As the data makes amply clear, the IRS will not hesitate to launch an investigation into suspected criminal activities – and in many instances, the end result is a lengthy prison term.

-If you’ve been arrested for identity theft or other white collar crimes in Philadelphia or elsewhere in Pennsylvania, it is critically important that you contact an experienced criminal defense attorney right away.
-To set up a free and completely confidential legal consultation, call the Law Offices of Lloyd Long at (215) 666-0381 today.
-Our legal team has over 22 years of experience handling a wide array of fraud and theft charges.
+If you’ve been arrested for identity theft or other white-collar crimes in Philadelphia, it is critically important that you contact an experienced criminal defense attorney in Philadelphia right away.
+To set up a free, confidential legal consultation about your fraud and theft charges, call the Law Offices of Lloyd Long at (215) 302-0171 today.